Food intolerances are common, and their symptoms can vary widely, including:

 While effective, the elimination diet requires careful planning, monitoring, and a time commitment for the best results.

 Determining which foods to eliminate can be difficult, and results may be inconsistent if not followed correctly.
-This is where Food Intolerance Testing becomes valuable:
+This is where Food Intolerance Testing may be used as a supportive tool:

 It’s important to remember that an elimination diet will be necessary to confirm which foods on the list are true triggers and which may be false positives.